 The east has a multi-ethnic population consisting of Sinhalese, Tamil and Muslim communities with a predominantly Muslim population towards the central and southern areas.
 A vibrant multi-cultural heritage, rituals and way of life makes this a fascinating area to explore.

-Why visit Jaffna and the North and East Coast of Sri Lanka?
+Why visit Jaffna and the North East of Sri Lanka

-- Attend a morning Puja ceremony with chanting and drumming
+- Attend a morning Buddhist blessing at a local temple with chanting and drumming

 - Explore the Dutch fort and markets in Jaffna

-- Join a fisherman on his catamaran and wade through the waters of Pasikudah
+- Join a fisherman on his catamaran and wade through the waters at Passekudah

-- Whale and dolphin spotting off the coast of Kalpitiya and Trincomalee
+- Go whale and dolphin spotting off the coast at Trincomalee

-Sri Lanka’s north and east coast was neglected by tourists for many years during the civil war.
-Now the region is alive with a newfound buoyancy and electric vibrancy which is drawing in increasing numbers of travellers seeking to explore this dynamic area which lay out of reach for so long.
+Sri Lanka’s north and east coast region is alive with a newfound buoyancy and electric vibrancy which is drawing in increasing numbers of travellers seeking to explore this dynamic area.

 WHAT IS THERE TO SEE AND DO in the north and EAST COAST?